RyanCPeters/Winter_2017/343_data-structures_n_algos/ass2_BST_Program/BST/ReadMe.md

 [binarynode.cpp](./provided_code/binarynode.cpp)

-Sample ass2.cpp file, expand it to suit your needs.
+For the sample ass2.cpp file, expand it to suit your needs.
 Automated test will not run your ass2.cpp since it requires keyboard interaction.

 [ass2.cpp](./provided_code/ass2.cpp)

+---
+#### Assignment expecations

-As always expected when programming, comment clearly and thoroughly.
-Clearly state any assumptions you make in the beginning comment block of the appropriate place, e.g., the class definition.
-Comments in the class definition file should describe the ADT, all functionality, and assumptions so someone could use the class and understand behavior and restrictions.
-Pre and post conditions are fine, but not required.
+- As always expected when programming, comment clearly and thoroughly.
+- Clearly state any assumptions you make in the beginning comment block of the appropriate place, e.g., the class definition.
+  - Comments in the class definition file should describe:
+    - the ADT
+    - all functionality,
+    - your assumptions
+      - so someone could use the class and understand behavior and restrictions.
+    - Pre and post conditions are fine, but not required.

 See the example on Assignments page for a well-documented program.

+---
+#### Suggestions

-You do NOT need to handle data type errors due to bad input.
+- You do NOT need to handle data type errors due to bad input.

-I will run my own main to test your code.
-The `main` function provided doesn't test your program fully, so you need to supplement it.
+- Pisan will run his own `main` cuntion to test your code.
+The `main` function provided doesn't test your program fully, so **_you need to supplement it_**.

-Write one function at a time.
+- Write one function at a time.
 Test it before moving on to the next function.
-I suggest starting with `add` Use `valgrind` to check for memory leaks as you develop the program.
-Much easier to fix things early on.
+  - Pisan suggests starting with `add`.
+Also, use `valgrind` to check for memory leaks as you develop the program.
+It's much easier to fix things early on.

+---
+#### Submission specifications

 Submit a single zip file, `ass2.zip` with the following files: